drug-design/course/docs/chapters/peptidomimetics.md

 #### Long Range Cyclizations

-Global restrictions of the peptide conformation are possible by limiting the flexibility of the peptide strand through cyclizations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/long-range-cyclizations-ec4313df'><i class='fa fa-play' aria-hidden='true'></i></button>Global restrictions of the peptide conformation are possible by limiting the flexibility of the peptide strand through cyclizations.
 In order to retain the biological activity, cyclic constraints should act on the backbone conformation to allow crucial side-chain interactions with the receptor to be strengthened.

 ![](https://media.drugdesign.org/course/peptidomimetics/pmi_3_4_1.png){: loading=lazy }